Rbfinch/grepq/README.md

 You can verify that `grepq` has found the regex patterns by using tools such as `grep` and `ripgrep`, using their ability to color-match the regex patterns (this feature is not available in `grepq` as that would make the code more complicated; code maintainability is an objective of this project).
 Recall, however, that `grep` and `ripgrep` will match the regex patterns to the entire FASTQ record, which includes the record ID, sequence, separator, and quality fields, occasionally leading to false positives.

-## Citation
+## Citation and preprint

 If you use `grepq` in your research, please cite as follows:

 Crosbie, N.D.
-(2024). grepq: A Rust application that quickly filters FASTQ files by matching sequences to a set of regex patterns.
-10.5281/zenodo.14031703
+(2025). grepq: A Rust application that quickly filters FASTQ files by matching sequences to a set of regular expressions. **bioRxiv**, doi: <https://doi.org/10.1101/2025.01.09.632104>

 ## Update changes